Azure-Samples/contoso-chat/docs/SKILLABLE.md

 1. Describe the Promptflow tools & usage (Framework)
 1. Build, evaluate, and deploy, a copilot app end-to-end (on Azure)

-### 2.1 Azure Subscription (Provisioned)
+> [!tip]

-This lab comes with an _Azure Subscription_ that has been pre-provisioned with the necessary resources for developing this retail copilot solution.
+> **Pre-Provisioned Resources:** This lab comes with an _Azure Subscription_ that has been pre-provisioned with the necessary resources for developing this retail copilot solution.
 These include:

 1. Azure AI Hub and Project - to manage your AI application
 1. Azure AI Services - to manage your Open AI model deployments
 1. Azure AI Search - to build and maintain the product index
 1. Azure Cosmos DB - to build and maintain the customer history data

-### 2.2 Browser Interface (Interactions)
+> [!tip]

-We will be using the Microsoft Edge browser in the VM as the default user interface throughout this lab.
-You will be instructed to open tabs to the following resources:
+> **Browser as Default UI:** We will be using the Microsoft Edge browser in the VM as the default user interface throughout this lab.
+We recommend keeping three tabs open to these three resources:

+1. **(Tab 1) GitHub Codespaces** - local dev environment in browser (dev container)
-1. Azure Portal - to manage all Azure resources
+1. **(Tab 2) Azure Portal** - to view and manage all Azure resources
-1. Azure AI Studio - to manage your Azure AI application interactions
+1. **(Tab 3) Azure AI Studio** - to view and manage Azure AI applications
-1. GitHub Codespaces - to provide your local development environment (dev container)
-1. GitHub Repository - to start the lab by forking a copy of the repo to your profile.

-### 2.3 Lab Repository (Contoso Chat)
+> [!tip]

-We will use the [#msbuild-lab322](https://aka.ms/contoso-chat/msbuild2024-lab) branch of the Contoso Chat repository.
-Watch for instructions on how to fork this and launch GitHub Codespaces to get a pre-defined development environment with minimal setup effort.
+> **Codespaces as Default Dev Env:** We will use the [#msbuild-lab322](https://aka.ms/contoso-chat/msbuild2024-lab) branch of the Contoso Chat repository.
+We will launch this in the browser with GitHub Codespaces, to get a ready-to-use dev environment for the lab.

+---

+🚀 | **Next** - Let's launch the browser and setup our dev environment!

 ===